intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 maintained beyond their inception.
 In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
-This document serves primarily as a record of the hazards in applying the robustness principle too broadly, and offers an alternative strategy for handling interoperability problems in deployments.
+This document serves primarily as a record of the hazards in applying the robustness principle alone, and offers an additional, more effective approach to handle interoperability problems in deployments.

 Ideally, protocol implementations can be actively maintained and never have